 Make sure that your interviewer’s picture on your screen is directly beneath your camera.
 This will prevent your eyes flicking from side to side throughout the interview as if you’re watching a tennis match.

-One of the upsides of a Zoom interview is that you’re given a blank canvas to show something about yourself.
+One of the upsides of an online interview is that you’re given a blank canvas to show something about yourself.
 For example, for a marketing role in a creative company, you can include a lovely piece of art on the wall behind you within the camera frame.
 This can act as a nice little icebreaker or conversation starter with your interviewer.
-For a serious role, go for something more neutral like a houseplant.
+For a serious role, go for something more neutral like a houseplant or a bookcase.
 If in doubt, go for a plain wall with lots of natural light – that always looks good.

 Remember, this is an opportunity to curate your image – make it work for you, not against you.